Tahseen Ullah Khan: Defence attaché and military advisor

 He served as Defence and Naval Advisor in Pakistan High Commission Kuala Lumpur (Malaysia) from 1996–1999.
 On return, he was appointed at Naval Headquarters as Director Maritime Affairs and later as Director Submarine Operations.
 He has also served as Deputy Director General Maritime Security Agency.
-Upon his promotion to the rank of Commodore, he was appointed on the faculty of National Defence University, Islamabad in 2004 for two years from where he was appointed Commander North before being appointed as Commandant, PN War College, Lahore.
+Upon his promotion to the rank of Commodore, he was appointed to the faculty of National Defence University, Islamabad in 2004 for two years from where he was appointed Commander North before being appointed as Commandant, PN War College, Lahore.

 Before his appointment as Director General Maritime Security Agency, he was serving as Chief Staff Officer to Commander Pakistan Fleet.
-His interests include reading and relaxing by listening to music and golfing in leisure times.
-He is happily married with a daughter and a son.
+His interests include reading and relaxing by listening to music and golfing in leisure time.
+He is married and has a daughter and a son.

-Quotes

-An ideal event for bringing together the end users and the suppliers/solutions providers discussing the issues of maritime security together.”